Deglycyrrhized Licorice (LICORICE) Overview Information

 - Muscle cramps.
 Early research suggests that taking a specific product containing licorice and peony (Shakuyaku-kanzo-to) might reduce muscle cramps in people with liver disease (hepatic cirrhosis) or in people undergoing treatment for kidney failure (hemodialysis).

-- Liver disease (nonalcoholic fatty liver disease).
+- Liver disease not associated with alcohol use (nonalcoholic fatty liver disease).
 Early research suggests that taking 2 grams of licorice root extract daily for 2 months reduces test markers of liver injury in patients with liver disease not caused by drinking alcohol.

 - Pain.
 Early research suggests that taking a combination of licorice root and peony root with Taiwanese tonic vegetable soup containing lily bulb, lotus seed, and jujube fruit reduces pain in cancer patients.